Best NMN Supplements for Hair Growth (2026): Ranked by Evidence, Dose & Value

 How NMN Supports Hair Growth

 NMN works by serving as a direct biosynthetic precursor to NAD+ — essentially, it's the raw material your cells convert into the coenzyme they need to generate energy, repair DNA, and activate sirtuins (proteins that regulate cellular health and aging).
 In hair follicles specifically, NAD+ is required to fuel the intense cell division that happens during the anagen phase, when follicle stem cells proliferate to produce new hair shaft material.
 When NAD+ availability drops — as it does progressively from your 30s onward — follicle stem cell activity slows, anagen phases shorten, and hairs emerge progressively thinner and shorter.
-The 2024 research by Xu et al. adds an oxidative stress dimension to this picture.
+The 2024 research by Xu et al. (PMID: 38398550) adds an oxidative stress dimension to this picture.
 Their findings suggest beta-NMN may promote hair follicle cell proliferation partly by neutralizing reactive oxygen species that would otherwise impair stem cell function.
 This is important because oxidative damage accumulates in follicles with age independently of NAD+ decline — meaning NMN may be addressing two converging pathways simultaneously.
-Sublingual NMN formulations are sometimes theorized to have higher bioavailability by bypassing first-pass metabolism, though head-to-head human pharmacokinetic comparisons between delivery methods remain limited.
+Sublingually administered NMN formulations are sometimes theorized to have higher bioavailability by bypassing first-pass hepatic metabolism, though head-to-head human pharmacokinetic comparisons between sublingual and oral capsule NMN remain limited.
+The two human pharmacokinetic trials with the strongest methodology — Okabe et al. (2022, PMID: 35479740) and Yi et al. (2023,) — both used oral capsule forms, meaning the products on this list are the delivery method with the most direct human evidence behind them.

 What to Look For When Buying NMN